jdiedr/jdiedr/README.md

-- Chemistry student in Göttingen
+Chemistry student in Göttingen

+Some interests:
+- physical chemistry
+- data science/ML
-- interested in data science, ML, theoretical chemistry, (astro)physics, music
+- theoretical chemistry
+- (astro)physics

 <!---
 jdiedr/jdiedr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.